DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 That is why Daohaus makes sense.
 It’s a small, self-selected group of people, brought together around a common asset.

-It’s a small step forward towards better a better democracy.
+It’s a small step forward towards a better democracy.

 ## **Footnotes**